nitrogen-lang/nitrogen/docs/stdlib/including-scripts.md

 ## evalScript(path: script): T

 This function will execute a script in an isolated environment.
 The script will have no access to the environment of the calling script. `evalScript` will return the value of the called script or an error.
-The called script retains access to `_ENV` and `_ARGV`.
+The called script receives a copy of `_ENV` and `_ARGV`.

 ## Examples